-Participants in the student judicial process have the following responsibilities:
+Participants in the student conduct process have the following responsibilities:

-- To be honest and complete in all information they provide during the disciplinary process.
+3.2.2 To be honest and complete in all information provided in this process.

-- For respondents, to complete any imposed sanctions on time and consistent with the decision in their case.
+3.2.4 For Respondents, to complete any sanctions imposed for violating the Code and consistent with the decision and deadlines administered in their case.

-- For complainants and respondents, to prepare and present their entire case and secure the presence of any witnesses who will speak on their behalf
+3.2.6 For Complainants and Respondents, to have the opportunity to present their case and secure the presence of any witnesses who will speak on their behalf.